DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pSBT->BindMissShader("ShadowMiss",  SHADOW_RAY_INDEX );
 ```

-For primary ray we specify a hit group which will be executed when ray intersects with geometry.</br>
+For primary ray, we specify a hit group which will be executed when ray intersects with geometry.</br>
-First argument is a TLAS object that used to map instance name to a precalculated location.</br>
+First argument is a TLAS object that is used to map the instance name to a precalculated location.</br>
 Second argument is an instance name for which the hit group will be bound.</br>
 The last argument is a hit group name that was defined in `TriangleHitShaders` array in pipeline initialization.

 ```cpp
 m_pSBT->BindHitGroups(m_pTLAS, "Cube Instance 1",  PRIMARY_RAY_INDEX, "CubePrimaryHit"  );
 m_pSBT->BindHitGroups(m_pTLAS, "Cube Instance 2",  PRIMARY_RAY_INDEX, "CubePrimaryHit"  );